 What I don’t understand is that Apple apparently doesn’t see any upside to allowing third party applications on the iPhone.
 This confuses me, because an active third-party development community can only help, not hurt, Apple’s bottom line.
 If there’s a large and diverse pool of iPhone applications available, then there’s a large group of potential customers (think geeks and techies, at the least) that would put the iPhone on their shopping list.
 If they then chose to buy the device, Apple would welcome both the initial $399 in hardware sales as well as the portion of the monthly service charge it’ll receive from AT&T.

-seem to show that there is such a market of potential consumers out there: fully 15 percent of the respondents indicate they are no longer planning on purchasing an iPhone, thanks to the inability to run third-party applications with the 1.1.1 update.
+These poll results seem to show that there is such a market of potential consumers out there: fully 15 percent of the respondents indicate they are no longer planning on purchasing an iPhone, thanks to the inability to run third-party applications with the 1.1.1 update.
 (And an amazing 42 percent of the voters are taking the same approach as I, and simply not upgrading their iPhones.)
 Granted, this isn’t a scientific poll, but the number of respondents in the “will not buy now” category indicates that there are quite a few users who value the ability to run third-party applications on their phones.

 So how does Apple lose at all by enabling (and hopefully helping to promote) third-party applications on the iPhone?
 The company gains more hardware sales, and more revenue from monthly service fees from AT&T. It seems like a no-brainer decision to me, but apparently I’m mistaken.